Drexel in Spain: Hispanic Studies

 Summer program participants will take 2 classes at Nebrija worth 4.5 Drexel credits each, for a total of 9 credits abroad.
 In addition to the courses taken in Madrid, all summer students are required to take either an independent study (3 credits minimum) with a Drexel faculty member, or register themselves for an online summer course through Drexel (minimum 3 credits) to maintain a full time summer course load.

-The Language & Culture program at Universidad Nebrija is offered during Fall and Summer terms.
+The Hispanic Studies program at Universidad Nebrija is offered during Fall and Summer terms.